Financial Aid Guide

 How to Pay for your USF Education

 The Financial Aid Guide is a tool for students and parents to gain a basic understanding of the financial aid process at the University of San Francisco.
 Detailed financial aid policy information is retained internally with the Office of Financial Aid.
-For timely processing of your continuing federal financial aid, submitting a FAFSA or a CA Dream Act application beginning October 1st, will help to provide time for your application to be reviewed for any outstanding requirements.
+For timely processing of your continuing financial aid, submitting a FAFSA or a CA Dream Act application beginning October 1st, will help to provide time for your application to be reviewed for any outstanding requirements.
 To access your financial aid information, click student under your MyUSF self service portal, and then click on the financial aid tab.

 How to Apply For Financial Aid

-For federal financial aid grants and loans, you must complete a FAFSA or a CA Dream Act application every academic year to be considered for aid.
-Undergraduate university financial aid and grants require a FAFSA upon initial entry into the university as a first year student.
+To be considered for federal, state, and institutional aid, you must complete a FAFSA or a CA Dream Act application every academic year.
+Undergraduate university grants and scholarships require a FAFSA or CA Dream Act upon initial entry into the university as a first year student.

 Completing Application/Aid Requirements